Open-Science-Training-Handbook/Open-Science-Training-Handbook_SK/02OpenScienceBasics/04ReproducibleResearchAndDataAnalysis.md

 [Goodman, Fanelli, & Ioannidis \(2016\)](https://doi.org/10/gc5sjs) uvádzajú, že v epidemiológii, výpočtovej biológii, ekonómii a klinických štúdiách sa reprodukovateľnosť často definuje ako:

 _"Schopnosť výskumníka duplikovať výsledky predchádzajúceho výskumu za použitia rovnakých materiálov, ako použil pôvodný riešiteľ výskumu.
-Znamená to, že druhý výskumník môže použiť rovnaké nespracované údaje (raw data) na vytvorenie rovnakých analytických súborov a použiť rovnaké štatistické analýzy v snahe dosiahnuť rovnaké výsledky.  the ability of a researcher to duplicate the results of a prior study using the same materials as were used by the original investigator.
+Znamená to, že druhý výskumník môže použiť rovnaké nespracované dáta (raw data) na vytvorenie rovnakých analytických súborov a použiť rovnaké štatistické analýzy v snahe dosiahnuť rovnaké výsledky.  the ability of a researcher to duplicate the results of a prior study using the same materials as were used by the original investigator.
 That is, a second researcher might use the same raw data to build the same analysis files and implement the same statistical analysis in an attempt to yield the same results."_

 Toto sa odlišuje od replikovateľnosti: _"ktorá sa vzťahuje na schopnosť výskumníka duplikovať výsledky predchádzajúceho výskumu, ak sa použijú tie isté postupy ale získajú sa nové dáta."_ Jednoduchší spôsob uvažovania o tom môže byť, že reprodukovateľnosť sa zameriava na metódy, kým replikovateľnosť na výsledky.
 This is distinct from replicability: _"which refers to the ability of a researcher to duplicate the results of a prior study if the same procedures are followed but new data are collected."_ A simpler way of thinking about this might be that reproducibility is methods-oriented, whereas replicability is results-oriented.